 Another course to certify trainers is offered at the National Wellness Institute.
 The course certifies trainers in resilience and thriving.
 Their model focuses on six areas of wellness: occupational, emotional, spiritual, intellectual, social, and physical.
 The program focuses on building the awareness of participants to their choices in change.
 Evidence-based tools are used to help participants to thrive.

 Military families are some of the most resilient families on the planet.
-Some struggle with being an active duty military family due to traumatic events that sometimes develop out of the circumstances attached to the military.
+Some struggle due to traumatic events that sometimes develop out of the circumstances attached to the military.
 The FOCUS project offers training in resilience and goal setting to struggling families of active duty military members.

-The Global Resilience and Inner Transformation (GRIT) Institute offers trainers a certification in stress resilience.
+The Global Resilience and Inner Transformation Institute offers trainers a certification in stress resilience.
 The course was developed by Dr. Amit Snood of the Mayo Clinic and gives individuals training in the SMART model for stress management.
 The training is highly scalable and adaptable for corporate settings.

-The Realizing Resilience Coaching Masterclass is a complete, 6-module resilience training template for practitioners containing all the materials you need to help your clients become more resilient and mentally tough.
+The Realizing Resilience Coaching Masterclass is a complete, six-module resilience training template for practitioners containing all the materials you need to help your clients become more resilient and mentally tough.

 In addition, our Positive Psychology Toolkit© is filled with helpful resources that build resilience.
 Through growth in mental/intellectual, emotional, physical, social, and spiritual areas, a foundation in resilience is forged.

 The application of resilience is fluid and crosses all facets of life.
 The attached tools are particularly linked with resilience, but all of the tools in this toolkit can assist in cultivating resilience.